 (Civil Use) Radar Today

-Radio Detection and Ranging, or RADAR has been around since the beginning of the century, and is still the most widely used way of tracking moving objects.
+Radio Detection and Rangin, or RADAR has been around since the beginning of the century, and is still the most widely used way of tracking moving objects.
 An electromagnetic pulse of a specific frequency is emitted into space, and when it hits something, it bounces back to a receiver.
-By triangulation of the emitted and received rays, the location of the object can be determined, and by measuring the Doppler shift of the ray, the speed of the object can be worked out (at that instant, with a bit of lag).
+By triangulation of the emitted and received rays, the location of the object can be determined, and by measuring the Doppler shift of the ray, the speed of the object can be worked out (at the time the ray hit it).

 The range and resolution of the RADAR depends primarily on the power source of the emitter.
 If you wanted to see all around you, you’d send out a spherical beam, but since the power of your emitter would be spread over a huge surface area, the intensity at any given point would be low, meaning your resolution would go down, and you’d need a huge amount of power to compensate.